SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-19-surgery-thoughts.md

 you that.
 Just take it as read that I was an anxious, nervous old nerd.
 I wasn't worried about the surgery itself (short of catastrophic failure, which was unlikely, but I did make sure our estate plan was up to date).
-I _was_ worried about the recovery, which the surgeon warned me would be painful the first week, and quite tedioously annoying for a month.
+I _was_ worried about the recovery, which the surgeon warned me would be painful the first week, and quite tediously annoying for a month.

 So how did the hospital folk react to an anxious, nervous old nerd who was keeping it together with sheer determination?
 They dealt masterfully, is what happened: